Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Light curve fitting

 where $\bar{T}$ is the mean background temperature.
 The $h_{m,\ell}$ basis functions describe perturbations to the mean background temperature and are given by equation (258) of \citet{HengWorkman},

 where $\alpha$ is a dimensionless fluid number that depends on the Rossby and Prandtl numbers and $\omega_{\rm drag}$ is the dimensionless drag frequency.
-M21 demonstrated that synthetic temperature maps generated by general circulation models (GCMs) are well-fitted by $\alpha=0.6$ and $\omega_{\rm drag}=4.5$; we hold these parameter values fixed as these parameters control the latitudinal distribution of temperature, which is not constrained by real phase curves.
+M21 demonstrated that synthetic temperature maps generated by general circulation models (GCMs) are well-fitted by $\alpha=0.6$ and $\omega_{\rm drag}=4.5$; we hold these parameter values fixed as they control the latitudinal distribution of temperature, which is not constrained by real phase curves.
 Each $h_{m,\ell}$ mode is described by a pair of wavenumbers $(m,l)$, which are analogous to quantum numbers in the quantum harmonic oscillator; the power in each mode is quantified by $C_{m,\ell}$.
 Other quantities include $\mu=\cos{\theta}$ and $\tilde{\mu}=\alpha\mu$.
 The physicist's Hermite polynomials are represented by $H_\ell$.
 M21 further showed that one needs to specify a hot spot offset $\Delta\phi$ within the fitting procedure that translates the entire temperature map in longitude.

-After generating the temperature map, we then integrate the ratio of the planetary and stellar flux as a function of orbital phase $\xi$ (normalised such that transits occur at $\xi=\pm\pi$) according to \citet{Cowanphasecurve}:
+After generating the temperature map, we then integrated the ratio of the planetary and stellar flux as a function of orbital phase $\xi$ (normalised such that transits occur at $\xi=\pm\pi$) according to \citet{Cowanphasecurve}:

 with planetary intensity $I_\mathrm{p}$ given by